 Professor Claire S. Adjiman, FREng

-Professor Claire S. Adjiman is the Director of the Centre for Process Systems Engineering and Professor of Chemical Engineering.
+Professor Claire S. Adjiman is the Director of the Sargent Centre for Process Systems Engineering and Professor of Chemical Engineering.
 She obtained MEng in Chemical Engineering (Imperial College London) and PhD in Chemical Engineering (Princeton University).
 She has received many awards including: Fellow of the Royal Academy of Engineering, Fellow of the Institution of Chemical Engineers, Chartered Engineer, EPSRC Leadership Fellowship (2012-2017), Henry E. Armstrong Memorial Lecture of the Society of Chemical Industry (2011), Philip Leverhulme Trust Prize for Engineering (2009), Research Excellence Award for Molecular Systems Engineering team, Imperial College (2009), Rector’s Excellence Award, Imperial College (2007), Royal Academy of Engineering ICI Fellowship (1998-20 03) and Porter Ogden Ja cobus Honorific Fellowship, Princeton University in 1997.
 Professor Adjiman’s research interests are on Systematic methodologies for integrated molecular and process design for reactive processes: development of mo delling and optimisation tools and applications (e.g. solv ent design for re actions or CO2 capture, risk ma nagement).
 Model-based assessment of design of energy conversion systems including solid oxide fuel cells.
 Development of property prediction techniques integrating different scales of modelling (from quantum mechanics to advanced equations of state).
-Global analysis techniques, such as global optimisation and safety analysis.

 Professor David Bogle, FREng

-Professor David Bogle is the Deputy Director of Centre for Process Systems Engineering.
+Professor David Bogle is the Deputy Director of the Sargent Centre for Process Systems Engineering.
 He was Director of the Centre in 2006.
 He is currently also Pro-Vice-Provost, Head of UCL's Doctoral School and chair of the Steering Group of the League of European Research Universities Doctoral Studies Community.
 He undertakes research and teaching in process design and process control for both chemical and biochemical processes and in Systems Biology.
 Professor Bogle is a Chartered Engineer, a Fellow of the Royal Academy of Engineering and a Fellow of the Institution of Chemical Engineers, and was awarded IChemE’s Council Medal in 2006.
 He chaired the Chemical Engineering World Congress in Glasgow in 2005.
 Professor Bogle studied Chemical Engineering at Imperial College at both undergraduate and graduate levels, receiving his PhD in 1983.
 Following this, he worked on modelling and control projects for British Gas before taking a position as lecturer at the University of Adelaide from 1986 until 1990.
 Professor Bogle joined UCL as a lecturer in 1990.
 In 2005 he was appointed Head of the UCL Doctoral School.